Loopring/protocols/packages/loopring_v3/DESIGN.md

 ## Ring Settlement

 The ring settlement is just as in protocol 2 with some limitations:
-- Only 2 order rings
+- Only 2-order rings
 - No P2P orders (always use fee token)
 - No on-chain registration of orders
 - No fee waiving mechanism with negative percentages (which would pay using order fees, greatly increasing the number of constraints)

 Orders and order-matching are still completely off-chain.

 **Rings are automatically scaled** to fill the orders as much as possible with the funds available in the Merkle tree at the time of settlement.
-The order that pays the margin (if there is any) needs to be the first order in the ring.
+The order that pays the margin (if there is any) needs to be the first order in the ring (we use the price of the second order as the trading price).

 **Partial order filling** is fully supported.
 How much an order is filled is [stored in the Merkle tree](#Trading-History).
 No need for users to re-sign anything if the order wasn't filled completely in a single ring, a user only needs to sign his order a single time.
 The order can be included in as many rings as necessary until it is completely filled.